jinkyxx/cloudpeak-website-static/README.md

 # CloudPeak Group - Official Website

-Responsive static website for CloudPeak Group (云岫国际), providing strategic solutions in New Zealand.
+Responsive static website for CloudPeak Group, providing strategic solutions in New Zealand.
 Built with Vite and vanilla JavaScript for optimal performance and clean code.

 ## 🌟 Features